How to Fix “Unable to Connect Apple CarPlay” Error?

 Tap on Forget This Car in the CarPlay Settings

-6. Now re-pair the devices and once re-paired, check if CarPlay is working.
+6. Re-pair the devices and then check if CarPlay is now functioning.

-Carplay might not work if Siri’s smart features are hindering iPhone communications.
-In this case, disabling the Siri options in the iPhone settings may solve the problem.
+CarPlay might not work if Siri’s features are interfering with connections.
+Disabling Siri in iPhone settings may help.

 Open Siri & Search